NeumaC/NinjaRMM_VBA/README.md

 ## Usage

 - **RunEmailRule**: Manually invoked or attached to an Outlook rule to process new incoming emails automatically.
+- **RunEmailRuleScript**: Helper macro for the "Run a script" Outlook rule action.
+It processes only the message supplied by the rule if it is still in the Inbox.
 - **RunArchiveRule**: Manually invoked or scheduled (e.g., daily) to move closed tickets into the archive subfolders.

 ## Notes